Kanegraffiti/LessonPlans/Information Technology/Week1_Information_Technology_Lesson_Plan_JSS1-3.md

 ### Lesson Presentation

-**Step 1 – Introduction:** Teacher asks pupils to share how they count objects at home (fingers, stones, sticks) and writes responses on the board.
+**Step 1 – Introduction:** Teacher asks students to share how they count objects at home (fingers, stones, sticks) and writes responses on the board.

 **Step 2 – Presentation:** Teacher introduces early counting devices such as tally sticks, counting stones, cowrie shells, and the abacus.

 **Step 3 – Explanation:** Teacher describes each device, its origin, and how it was used for counting and record keeping, using a timeline chart.

-**Step 4 – Application:** Pupils handle an abacus or improvised counting frame to practise counting and simple addition in groups.
+**Step 4 – Application:** Students handle an abacus or improvised counting frame to practise counting and simple addition in groups.

-**Step 5 – Evaluation:** Teacher asks pupils to name early counting devices, arrange them in order, and demonstrate counting with the abacus.
+**Step 5 – Evaluation:** Teacher asks students to name early counting devices, arrange them in order, and demonstrate counting with the abacus.

 ### Content Summary